 The Board is cognisant of the duties of the Company Secretary who is accordingly empowered to properly fulfil those duties.
-Mr JMJ Maher is the Company Secretary and in addition to the statutory duties, he fulfils the following functions in line with the Board Charter:
+Ms LG Kelso is the Company Secretary and in addition to the statutory duties, she fulfils the following functions in line with the Board Charter:

-- induction of directors; - provision of guidance to the Board and individual directors on how their responsibilities should be properly discharged in the best interests of the Group; - provision of guidance to the Board on the duties of the directors, matters of ethics and good governance; and - acts as the primary point of contact between shareholders and the Group.
+- induction of directors; - provision of guidance to the Board and individual directors on their duties and responsibilities, and the proper discharge thereof; - ensures compliance with statutory and regulatory requirements; and - acts as the primary point of contact between shareholders and the Group.

-The Board assessed and was satisfied that the Company Secretary is competent and has the requisite qualifications and experience to effectively execute his duties.
-The Company Secretary maintains an arm's length relationship with the Board and the directors, taking into account that the Company Secretary is not a director of the Company and is not related to any of the directors.
+The Board assessed and was satisfied that the Company Secretary is competent and has the requisite qualifications and experience to effectively execute her duties.
+The Company Secretary maintains an arm's-length relationship with the Board.
+The Company Secretary is not a director of the Company and is not related to any of the Directors.